JohnJ28/Metrisch_schroefdraad/README.md

 ## Metrisch_schroefdraad
-Simple little program that provides information on Metric threads for CNC machining (in the Dutch language).
+Simple little program that provides information on ISO metric screw threads for CNC machining (in the Dutch language).

 ## Motivation
 I needed this tool in my workshop to quickly find information about threads instead of looking up in the Machinery's Handbook or on the internet.